ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 #### Block creation {#pos-block-creation}

-Casper FFG is done by validators who have staked ETH to participate in the system.
+**Casper the Friendly Finality Gadget (Casper FFG)** is utilized by validators who have staked ETH to participate in the system.
 A validator is chosen at random to create a new block.
 This randomness constitutes the proposal mechanism that would otherwise be the "work" in proof-of-work for Nakamoto consensus.
 Once it's a validator's turn to propose a block, they share it with the network and earn rewards.
 Instead of needing to do intense computational work, they'd simply need to have staked their ETH in the network.
-This is what incentivises healthy network behaviour as the validator now has skin in the game.
+This is what incentivizes healthy network behavior as the validator now has skin in the game.

 #### Security {#pos-security}

 A proof-of-stake system is kept secure by the fact that you'd need 34% of the total voting power in a committee to defraud the chain.
-This encouraged further in that, on Eth2, your stake is slashed for malicious behaviour.
+Malicious behavior under proof-of-stake also result in staked ETH being slashed in proportion to the size of the attack.

 More on [proof-of-stake](/developers/docs/consensus-mechanisms/pos/)